telerik/ajax-docs/controls/imagebutton/appearance-and-styling/create-a-custom-skin.md

 # Create a Custom Skin

 Each of the controls included in the **Telerik UI for ASP.NET AJAX** suite is styled with two CSS files that are loaded in a certain order.
-The first one – **[ControlName].css** , also called base stylesheet, contains CSS properties and values that are common for all skins, i.e it is layout-specific, not skin-specific.
-These are CSS float, padding, margin, font-size, font-family, etc. In the general case, when creating	a custom skin for a control this file should not be edited, unless the custom skin needs different sizes, padding and / or margins.
+The first one – **[ControlName].css** , also called base stylesheet, contains CSS properties and values that are common for all skins, i.e., it is layout-specific, not skin-specific.
+These are CSS float, padding, margin, font-size, font-family, etc. In the general case, when creating a custom skin for a control, this file should not be edited unless the custom skin needs different sizes, padding and / or margins.

 The second file represents the actual skin of the control, and its name consists of the control name plus the skin name, e.g. - **Button.Default.css**.Upon creating a custom skin for the control, one should edit that particular file, as it contains skin-specific CSS properties, and references to images, colors, borders and backgrounds.